-Cream of tartar can be hard to find outside the US, but for macarons it’s worth buying it online.
+Cream of tartar can be hard to find outside the US, but for macarons, it’s worth buying it online.
 The acid in the powder actually acts to stabilize your egg whites.
 This will prevent them from deflating while folding in the dry ingredients.
 If you have ever ended up with runny batter while piping out your macarons, it’s usually because your egg whites were not stable and deflated during the mixing stage.
-A ¼- ½ tsp of cream of tartar added to your egg whites during the whipping stage will ensure your whites stay intact and don’t loose their volume.
+A ¼- ½ tsp of cream of tartar added to your egg whites during the whipping stage will ensure your whites stay intact and don’t lose their volume.

 I get a lot of questions about whether almond flour and almond meal is the same thing.
 Yes it is.
 And yes it is critical for a successful French macaron.
 It cannot be skipped or replaced with all-purpose flour.
 Macarons need the almond flour to obtain the right texture and consistency.
 There are a lot of almond flours to choose from, but for me Bob’s Red Mill is the best.
 This a finely ground almond flour that will provide the light and delicate texture traditional macarons are so famous for.